R.E.M. – Crazy (live cover of a Pylon song)

 This whole situation reminded me of this one time at work a few years ago, when we had an office lunch outside in the summer, and the conversation turned to concerts we’d been to.
 A younger guy in our department, he was maybe 30 at the time, mentioned that he had always felt kind of cheated because he’d never been able to see some of his favorite bands when they were still touring.
 For example, he lamented that his mother could have brought him along to see R.E.M. play when he was a toddler.
 The very idea horrified me.
 I didn’t even like having frat boys at R.E.M. shows because of their lack of maturity, I sure as hell wouldn’t have wanted actual pre-schoolers in attendance.
 Hoping to end that line of thought I said that as a mom I so enjoy going out on my own, to have a break from the kids, and would never want to bring them along because I wanted to enjoy myself and not be worried about my kid.¹

 But the nightmare didn’t end there.
 Somehow the subject changed to what was the best concert you’ve ever seen.
 I can’t remember what most people answered because I was gripped with panic.
 What was I supposed to say?
-My best concerts are the best I’ve seen because of how they left me destroyed and exhilarated at the same.
+My best concerts are the best I’ve seen because of how they left me destroyed and exhilarated at the same time.
 I couldn’t reveal anything like that to co-workers.
 Of course I wouldn’t have to say that but I was afraid that even just naming the show would betray a level of privacy that I would then never be able to regain.
 I debated lying, just pick some show that everyone would nod about and move on to the next person, but I worried that my body language would give me away.
 I am sure I am the only person at the table who was overthinking this thing to death.
 Probably because of the young co-worker’s earlier mention of having been left at home with a babysitter instead of at an R.E.M. show, I was really sweating it.
 If I said the best show I’d seen was R.E.M. at a 3,000-person, beautiful old theater in Providence, Black Monday 1987, would he press me for details?² There in front of everyone?
 I would probably have suddenly been a much cooler person in his estimation but I have spent decades obfuscating my devotions and this hardly seemed like the opportune moment to trash it all.

 Just as it was nearly my turn to have to come up with something, our boss arrived and the question was to put to her.
 She was in her mid- to late-sixties and she answered without hesitation, “The Beatles!”
 I immediately declared that no one could top that so we should all just stop trying.
 Crisis averted.